OpenClaw instances exposed on the public network are being scanned in batches

 sudo ufw enable

-Step 4: Install Fail2ban
+Step 4: Install Fail2Ban to block brute-force attempts

 sudo apt install fail2ban -y